Immediate Openings for General Outpatient Services- Email our intake team or fill out our contact form

 Boston College

-In addition to her clinical work, Mikala has co-authored various published works on topics including assessment, case formulation, and treatment planning in ACT, parent psychological flexibility and self-compassion, reducing psychological distress experienced by Latinx parents of autistic children, and the prevalence of microaggressions experienced by adoptees.
+In addition to my clinical work, I have co-authored various published works on topics including assessment, case formulation, and treatment planning in ACT, parent psychological flexibility and self-compassion, reducing psychological distress experienced by Latinx parents of autistic children, and the prevalence of microaggressions experienced by adoptees and fostered individuals.

-In her free time, Mikala enjoys watching movies and playing board games with family and friends.
+In my free time, I enjoy watching movies, playing board games, and playing tennis with family and friends.